pereznetworks/MyNotes/README.md

     - 1st, Custom navigate up button ?
         - I tried creating my own Navigate Up button,
         - it's not actually that hard, you still have to bind it to AppShell, to get placed in the desired location
-    - 2nd, is there a way style AppShell's Navigate button directly
+    - 2nd, is there a way to style AppShell's Navigate button directly
         - after making my own, I still had AppShell's Navigate Up button,
         - whether I wanted it or not
     - 3rd, what's is best practice, in this case?